laurentperrinet/utf-dedup/README.md

 # utf-dedup, a simple utility to remove duplicate filenames

 ## the story

 Syncing files, especially across different OSes can generate duplicate files.
-For instance, this may happen when copying files from the `src` folder of a remote host `HOST`to a `dst` folder on the local machine:
+For instance, this may happen when copying files from the `src` folder of a remote host `HOST` running MacOS to a `dst` folder on the local machine running Linux:

 ```
 rsync -av HOST:src/ dst
 ```

-You can prevent this by adding a proper option such as
+You can prevent duplicates by adding a proper option such as

 ```
 rsync -av--iconv=UTF-8-MAC,UTF-8 HOST:src/ dst
 ```

-yet, if it happens, you end up with files which are named similarly, yet the files are duplicated.
+yet, *typos*  happen, and you end up with files which are named similarly, yet the files are duplicated.
 For instance

 ```python
 %ls Qui*